Strange Fruit: Cover versions

-Other notable cover versions of the song include the renditions of Nina Simone, UB 40, Siouxsie and the Banshees and Jeff Buckley.
+Other notable cover versions of the song include the renditions of Nina Simone, Georgia Lee, Jill Scott, UB 40, Siouxsie and the Banshees, and Jeff Buckley.

 The Financial Times considered that Nina Simone "came close" to the original song "with her similarly bleak 1965 version".

+The Australian Jazz Museum explains how Georgia Lee's rendition is possibly the first Australian performance of the song, and ultimately proved so controversial it was banned from radio.

-Journalist Fiona Sturges noted that "other interpreters have included Diana Ross, Jeff Buckley, Siouxsie and the Banshees, Cocteau Twins and Robert Wyatt", adding that "Kanye West revived interest in the song when he sampled Simone’s recording for his 2013 track 'Blood on the Leaves'."
+Journalist Fiona Sturges noted that "other interpreters have included Diana Ross, Jeff Buckley, Siouxsie and the Banshees, Cocteau Twins and Robert Wyatt", adding that "Ye revived interest in the song when he sampled Simone's recording for his 2013 track 'Blood on the Leaves'."
 The Times remarked that when West sampled it for a song, "about an ex-girlfriend, there was uproar."
 In contrast journalist Robert Dean noted that other covers "from acts as varied as UB40 and Siouxsie and the Banshees, have been highly respectful."

 The New York Times wrote that "Josh White and Nina Simone were among the few artists to attempt it in the 1950s and 1960s.
 But [...] many other musicians—from Sting to Dee Dee Bridgewater to Tori Amos to Cassandra Wilson to UB40 to Siouxsie and the Banshees—have recorded "Strange Fruit," each cut an act of courage given Holiday's continuing hold over the song".

 Nina Simone initially recorded the song for her album Pastel Blues, a recording described by journalist David Margolick in The New York Times as featuring a "plain and unsentimental voice".

 The Los Angeles Times praised Siouxsie and the Banshees' version from the 1987 album Through the Looking Glass for "a solemn string section behind the vocals" and "a bridge of New Orleans funeral-march jazz" which highlighted the singer's "evocative interpretation".
-The group's rendition was selected by Mojo magazine to be included on the compilation Music Is Love: 15 Tracks That Changed the World.

 Jeff Buckley covered "Strange Fruit" after discovering it through Siouxsie and the Banshees' rendition.
 Journalist Lara Pellegrinelli wrote that Buckley seemed to "meditate on the meaning of humanity the way Walt Whitman did, considering all of its glorious and horrifying possibilities".

 Awards and honors

 In 1999 Time magazine named "Strange Fruit" as "Best Song of the Century" in its December 31, 1999, issue.
 In 2002 the Library of Congress honored the song as one of 50 recordings chosen that year to add to the National Recording Registry.
 In 2005 The Atlanta Journal-Constitution listed the song as Number One on "100 Songs of the South". in 2010 the New Statesman listed it as one of the "Top 20 Political Songs".
 In 2021: Rolling Stone listed it as the 21st best song on their "Top 500 Best Songs of All Time".
 In 2025 Rolling Stone placed it at number 3 on its list of "The 100 Best Protest Songs of All Time."
+In 2026 Esquire included it on its list of "The 25 Most American Songs of All Time".
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.